Same-sex marriage in North Dakota: Demographics and marriage statistics

 Data from the 2000 U.S. census showed that 703 same-sex couples were living in North Dakota.
 By 2005, this had increased to 1,070 couples, likely attributed to same-sex couples' growing willingness to disclose their partnerships on government surveys.
 Same-sex couples lived in all counties of the state, except Hettinger and Slope counties, and constituted 0.5% of coupled households and 0.3% of all households in the state.
 Most couples lived in Cass, Burleigh and Grand Forks counties, but the counties with the highest percentage of same-sex couples were Logan (0.73% of all county households) and Oliver (0.63%).
 Same-sex partners in North Dakota were on average older than opposite-sex partners, and less likely to be employed.
 The average and median household incomes of same-sex couples were lower than different-sex couples, and same-sex couples were also far less likely to own a home than opposite-sex partners.
 40% of same-sex couples in North Dakota were raising children under the age of 18, with an estimated 424 children living in households headed by same-sex couples in 2005.

-As of November 30, 2015, approximately 60 marriage licenses had been issued to same-sex couples in the state.
-Of North Dakota's 53 counties, 18 had issued at least one marriage license to a same-sex couple, with most issued in Cass, Grand Forks, Burleigh and Ward counties.
-As of January 5, 2016, approximately 75 marriage licenses had been issued to same-sex couples in North Dakota since legalization on June 26, 2015.
-This accounted for over 1.5% of the number of marriage licenses issued in the state in that time.
+As of November 30, 2015, approximately 60 marriage licenses had been issued to same-sex couples in North Dakota.
+Of the state's 53 counties, 18 had issued at least one marriage license to a same-sex couple, mostly in Cass, Grand Forks, Burleigh and Ward counties.
+By January 5, 2016, the number had risen to approximately 75, accounting for over 1.5% of all marriage licenses issued in the state during that period.

+The 2020 U.S. census showed that there were 671 married same-sex couple households (264 male couples and 407 female couples) and 715 unmarried same-sex couple households in North Dakota.